Dubrovnik Travel Guide

 Sunset Views and Nightlife

-And for a more relaxed evening stroll along the Stradun, the main street in the old town, and soak in the atmosphere.
+After sunset, the old town comes alive with bars, pubs, and clubs.
+There you can enjoy local wines, cocktails, and live music.
+And for a more relaxed evening, walk through the Stradun, the main street in the old town, and soak in the atmosphere.

 Ivan Hure